archidote/best-bash-zsh-alias-for-linux-terminal/README.md

 # Best alias for linux terminal
-shell script executing by curl cmd to implement a list of predefined alias in the current <b>root</b> .bashrc/.zshrc, to save time, when you rush your terminal.
+shell script executing by curl cmd to implement a list of predefined alias for the current .bashrc/.zshrc user's, to save time, when you rush your terminal.

+<b> Dont' forget to re-open a new terminal after script execution no matter the shell type</b>

 # Install and and auto configure